 If the financial security of your loved ones is important for you, then planning for your funeral is a must.
 A funeral insurance policy can help cover your final expenses when you pass away, thereby relieving your family of an unnecessary financial burden during an already difficult time.
 Seniors should consider funeral insurance for the following reasons:

 - The application process is fast and simple.
-Applications can be done on the phone or online.
+Applications can be done over the phone or online.

 - Little or no medical examinations.
-Most policies won't have any medical examinations.
+Most policies won't require you to undergo any medical examinations.